dlt-hub/vibe-hub/tap_documentation/athena_rest_api_source.md

 ]
 ```

-This configuration guide provides all necessary parameters to set up a dlt data pipeline for extracting data from a REST API, ensuring efficient data retrieval and processing.
+This configuration ensures that the dlt data pipeline can effectively communicate with the REST API, extract all available data, handle pagination, and perform incremental updates while respecting API limits and dependencies.

 ---
 *dlt REST API Source Configuration Guide*